thinlizzy/Caya/HOWTO.md

 };
 ```

 The `run` function is passed the `dt` parameter and reports back whether or not the timer has ticked.
 Alternatively, you can ignore the return value and check whether the timer has ticked or not by accessing the `ticked` property.
-You can use `reset` to reset the timer back to initial state:
+You can use the `reset` function to reset the timer back to initial state:
 ```JavaScript
 myTimer.reset();
 ```